rallg/novelette/README.md

 The same developer created the `novel` document class, which does more, but is harder to learn and use.
 It is already in TeXlive and at CTAN.

-Update: December 5, 2023: Novelette is now alpha test stage.
-There will be many tweaks and better documentation, but "it works".
-Originally this was intended for release (to beta stage) in October, but there have been some excellent code enhancements, thus delay.
-Documentation lags!.